- Details

 The D&M depot was at the end of First Street, north of Spruce in 1903.

-The second road here was the Onaway & Northern which was a short line which ran north and south of the D&M. The O&N crossed the D&M at grade but the crossing was not interlocked in 1903.
+The second road here was the Onaway & Northern which was a short line which ran north and south off and crossed the D&M at grade but the crossing was not interlocked in 1903.
 [MCR-1904].
-The O&N brought hardwoods in from the forest to the American Rim Co. and other industries in town.
+The crossing was protected by a gate.
+[MCR-1911] The O&N brought hardwoods from the forest to the American Rim Co. and other industries in town.
 It reportedly used "dummy" locomotives, which are small switchers which hauled a tank of water over the boiler.

-American Wood Rim used hardwood to make steering wheels and tire rims for the early auto industry.
+American Wood Rim used hardwood to make steering wheels and bicycle rims for the early auto and bicycle industries.
 It put Onaway on the map as "The Town That Steers The World".
 The plant burned down in 1926 and Onaway immediately lost about half its population.

 1898.
 Forty to fifty new buildings are going up at Onaway, the boom town on the D&M railroad in Presque Isle County.
 Two of these are hotels and four saloons.
 [DFP-1898-0531]